-Hospital flooring has arguably one of the hardest roles to play: it must not only provide a suitable surface for doctors, nurses and other staff to move around safely and quickly over the course of long shifts, but also meet the needs not just of members of the public, but of people who are in poor health.
+Hospital flooring has arguably one of the hardest roles to play: it must not only provide a suitable surface for doctors, nurses and other staff to move around safely and quickly over the course of long shifts, but also meet the needs of visiting members of the public and people who are in poor health.

 That will often include patients with mobility issues, for whom any trip hazard could create a very real risk of injury; patients in wheelchairs; and in some cases, the need to move patients between departments by wheeling their bed through corridors

 A hard wearing, easy to clean and hygienic flooring solution is obviously key for hospital environments.

 Aside from all of the human elements – including staff, patients and visiting family and friends – there are practical concerns like hygiene and drainage in wet rooms to take into account.

 Resin industrial flooring offers a wide range of qualities to cope with all of these different demands, with a high quality general finish that is hard wearing and easy to keep clean.

 Special primer layers and surface finishes can protect against damp and spills, or add texture for extra grip where necessary; and poured resin can be used on slopes for a seamless finish, not just on the flat.